mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 library(vegan)
 dist_matrix <- vegdist(df_country_votes[, -c(1,2)], method = "jaccard", na.rm = TRUE)
 ```
 A intuitive way of exploting the Jaccard distances, you can use the [MDS section](/clustering-mds/#mds).

 Knowing how much the countries are similar in voting behaviour is nice, but they give a confusing picture of 193 data points.
 I'd like to have a better overview of countries that are more similar than others.
 Here's where clustering comes to the resue!
-Jaccard distances can be used as input for [hierarchical](/clustering-mds/#hierarchical-clustering) and [PAM](/clustering-mds/#pam-for-jaccard-distances) clustering.
-If you want to follow through on this example on UN voting you can jump to the [PAM](/clustering-mds/#pam-for-jaccard-distances) section.
+To see how clusters can be based of Jaccard distances you can look into the clustering tutorial on [hierarchical](/clustering-mds/#hierarchical-clustering) and [PAM](/clustering-mds/#pam-for-jaccard-distances) clustering.

 # Gower distance